 Our modest program size allows the faculty to focus, customize and enhance the quality of educational endeavors for each individual fellow.
 As such, the faculty and fellows work closely with each other with mutual respect and often develop a camaraderie in a ‘work family’ environment.
 As the Program Director, I am your educator, mentor and advocate.
 My duty is to provide you with the best training in order for you to become a world-class Pediatric Pulmonary clinician, educator, and scientist.

 Beyond our training program, Houston has many attributes that contribute to a healthy work-life balance.
 As the 4th largest city in the US, Houston offers relatively low cost-of-living, huge selection of multicultural foods and events, multiple sporting venues, plentiful parks and green/outdoor spaces and many other year-round activities.
 The diverse Houston population is also a rich training ground to appreciate the impact of social determinants of health as well as provide exposure to a variety of common and rare lung disorders.

 Whether you choose an academic career or private practice, our program prepares you to meet the challenges and starts you on your career path during your fellowship training.
-We encourage you to apply to the UT McGovern Pediatric Pulmonary Fellowship Program.
+We encourage you to apply to the University of Texas Health Science Center at Houston(ACGME Program#3304821056).
 Thank you for considering our program.
 Please contact us if you have any questions.